 Nausea

 Nausea is one of the symptoms of early pregnancy, yet not everyone experiences it!
-As for myself, as long as I kept food in my stomach, I didn’t have much nausea.
-However, I have friends that were sick every day of their entire pregnancies!
-It’s something that is dependent on every person and their biological makeup, but it’s definitely a symptom to expect!
+As for myself with prior pregnancies, as long as I kept food in my stomach, I didn’t have much nausea.
+However, I have friends that were sick every day of theirs!
+It’s something that is dependent on every person and their biological makeup, but it’s definitely a symptom to look out for.

 Pro Tip: I recommend eating small, consistent meals to help keep nausea at bay.
 Keeping a sleeve of saltine crackers on hand at all times will help ensure you’re prepared!
 Store them in your purse, desk, car, etc!